lwjglgamedev/lwjglbook-bookcontents-leg/chapter08/chapter8.md

 }
 ```

-Next in the `Transformation` class we will hold a new matrix to hold the values of the view matrix.
+Next in the `Transformation` class we will define a new matrix to hold the values of the view matrix.

 ```java
 private final Matrix4f viewMatrix;